KSP-CKAN/CKAN/README.md

 ## What's the status of the CKAN?

 The CKAN is currently under [active development](https://github.com/KSP-CKAN/CKAN/commits/master).
-It is not yet suitable for regular use, but testing by authors and experienced users is strongly encouraged.
 We very much welcome contributions, discussions, and especially pull-requests.

 ## The CKAN spec